 Twenty-seven of the 1,333 injury claimants have also received compensation offers.

-GM knew about problem switches in Chevrolet Cobalts and other small cars for more than a decade but recalled them only last year.
-They can slip out of the "on" position, which cuts off the engine, knocks out power steering and turns off air bags.
+GM knew about faulty ignition switches in Chevrolet Cobalts and other small cars for more than a decade but didn't recall them until February.
+The switches can slip out of the "on" position, which causes the cars to stall, knocks out power steering and turns off the air bags.